-6.18 The housing development strategy of the LDP will positively contribute to improving the urban environment, safeguard and enhance residential amenity, and provide direction for the social, economic and physical regeneration of Inverclyde (Policy RES1).
-The Plan continues with the Council's longstanding sustainable land use planning objective, to support the development of mixed communities by maximising new building on brownfield sites (Policy RES2).
+The housing development strategy of the LDP will positively contribute to improving the urban environment, safeguard and enhance residential amenity, and provide direction for the social, economic and physical regeneration of Inverclyde (refer Policy RES1 below).
+The Plan continues with the Council's longstanding sustainable land use planning objective, to support the development of mixed communities by maximising new building on brownfield sites (refer Policy RES2 below).

-6.19 The Plan will ensure that there continues to be no land supply constraint to the provision of a good range, choice and distribution of housing sites across Inverclyde, in particular for 'affordable' provision, and predominantly in sustainable brownfield locations (Policies RES3 and RES4).
+The Plan will ensure that there continues to be no land supply constraint to the provision of a good range, choice and distribution of housing sites across Inverclyde, in particular for 'affordable' provision, and predominantly in sustainable brownfield locations (refer Policies RES3 and RES4 below).